mashmahmood/codinggame_stealtheflag/README.md

 - Capture the flag or,
 - Destroy all Opponent Bots

-For beginning, let us consider a few ** strategies ** one can take to win the game:
+For beginning, let us consider a few **strategies** one can take to win the game:
 - Send at least one bot to capture the opponent flag
 - Defending our own flag with one of our bots (using Power Ups to destroy or delay enemy bots)
 - Good coin collection system by bots, since they allow us to use power ups
 - Try to destroy all enemy bots using Power Ups (Fire)

-A player can implement ** one ** of those above mentioned strategies or all of them or a ** good combination ** of them.
+A player can implement **one** of those above mentioned strategies or all of them or a **good combination** of them.

 #### Randomness
 The map for 1 v 1 battles were random.
 So, it is very difficult to obtain one single good solution that would dominate every other bots.
 For example, my solution very often was defeated by much lower ranked solutions in some maps.
 Especially, there are maps when the path between the flag bases contains a very straight path (without much turn and twists).
 In those maps, the minions get very exposed.
 So, if not handled properly, results would not be good.
 And my solution many times have failed in those conditions.
 That indicates, my solution has some major flaws.
 What I tried to do was play with probability.
 So, I tried to maintain that my solution would probably have a chance of winning against all sorts of bots.

 ### Summary of my strategies
-1. I send one bot (closest to opponent's flag base) to capture the opponent flag (I call it ** runner **)
+1. I send one bot (closest to opponent's flag base) to capture the opponent flag (I call it **runner**)
 2. I send another of my bot which try to follow my runner closely.
 So that, if my runner fails to collect opponent flag, it can jump on the task.
 This bot plays dual roles.
 Other objective of it is to collect coins.
-(I call it ** troller ** )
+(I call it **troller** )
 3. I send one to defend my flag.
 4. If there are more bots (more than 3), they will primarily collect coins.
 If my runner and troller are destroyed they may get assigned to those jobs.
 5. My runner freezes the opponent defender of their flag if it senses danger (my minion's health is down or opponent is using fire too frequently.)
 6. My defender mainly uses fire to destroy opponent bots if they are in close vicinity of my flag.
 When there is not enough * credit * (score) to destroy opponent bot, it may use freeze to delay the opponent if possible.
-7. If my flag is captured, my defender will follow the carrier of * my flag *.
+7. If my flag is captured, my defender will follow the carrier of *my flag*.
-8. My bots try to avoid fire of opponent bots by ** Jiggling **.
+8. My bots try to avoid fire of opponent bots by **Jiggling**.
 But that is *only* on few conditions.
-One condition is, if they sense our opponent is playing ** rough ** (using power ups very frequently at the beinning phase of the game).
+One condition is, if they sense our opponent is playing **aggressive** (using power ups very frequently at the beinning phase of the game).

 Note: I have not used the power up "MINE" at all.
 And I only use BFS without limit for the first turn (as there is 1000 ms to send output), but for other times, I mostly use with limited steps (as there is 50 ms to send output) ...